1jour1vin

 About the wine:

-A bright pink hue in the glass.
-Velvety, full-bodied, and smooth, yet still substantial, with notes of fresh blueberries and graphite.
-A very pronounced gravelly minerality lends it beautiful precision and a clean, straightforward character, while revealing lovely nuances of flavor and fruitiness.
+A bright pink color in the glass.
+Velvety, full-bodied, and smooth, yet still serious, with notes of fresh blueberries and graphite.
+A very pronounced gravelly minerality gives it lovely precision and a clean, straightforward profile, while revealing lovely nuances of flavor and fruitiness.
 Classic in the sense that it has a low alcohol content while retaining ripe tannins—a lovely combination.
-I would say it is still a bit reserved for a Cos, far from the ostentatious and exuberant style one sometimes encounters.
+I’d say it’s still a bit reserved for a Cos, a far cry from the ostentatious and exuberant style one sometimes encounters.
 Refined yet well-structured, and certainly not overripe.
 Dominique Arangoits, technical director at Cos d’Estournel, stated that 2025 was a “very interesting vintage: the drought arrived early, which allowed the vines to adapt better.
-Easter brought three days of rain with 115 mm on April 20, which proved vital, followed by a welcome rain in late August.
+Easter brought three days of rain, with 115 mm on April 20—which proved vital—followed by a welcome rainfall in late August.
 We began the harvest on September 3—our earliest on record.
-Beautiful quality of tannins and color—we benefited from a warm season but also cool nights, low alcohol, and a lovely abundance of fresh fruit.
+The tannins and color are of excellent quality—we benefited from a warm season but also from cool nights, low alcohol content, and plenty of fresh fruit.
 It’s a blend of styles—the ripeness and early harvest of 2022 and the freshness of 2016.
 Perhaps a bit like 2020.” pH of 3.68.
-65% of production as grand vin.
+65% of the harvest went into premium wine.
 2034–2050

 Robert Parker - Wine Advocate